Towards Marginal Fairness Sliced Wasserstein Barycenter: Marginal Fairness Sliced Wasserstein Barycenter

 \begin{remark} We want $\epsilon$ in Definition~\ref{def:MFSWB} to be close to $0$ i.e., $\mu_1,\ldots,\mu_K$ are on the $SW_p$-sphere with the center $\mu$.
 However, for a too-small value of $\epsilon$, there might not exist a solution $\mu$. \end{remark}

 \textit{Duality objective.} For admissible $\epsilon>0$, there exist a Lagrange multiplier $\lambda$ such that we have the dual form

-\textit{Computational challenges.} Firstly, MFSWB in Definition~\ref{def:MFSWB} requires admissible $\epsilon>0$ to guarantee the existence of the barycenter $\mu$.
+\textit{Computational challenges.} Firstly, MFSWB in Definition~\ref{def:MFSWB} requires an admissible $\epsilon > 0$ to guarantee the existence of the barycenter $\mu$.
 In practice, it is unknown if a value of $\epsilon$ satisfies such a property.
-Secondly, given a $\epsilon$, it is not trivial to obtain the optimal Lagrange multiplier $\lambda^\star$ in Equation~\eqref{eq:dual1} to minimize the duality gap which can be non-zero (weak-duality).
-Thirdly, using directly the dual objective Equation~\eqref{eq:dual1} requires hyperparameter tunning for $\lambda$ and might not provide a good landscape for optimization.
+Secondly, given an $\epsilon$, it is not trivial to obtain the optimal Lagrange multiplier $\lambda^\star$ in Equation~\eqref{eq:dual1} to minimize the duality gap, which can be non-zero (weak duality).
+Thirdly, directly using the dual objective in Equation~\eqref{eq:dual1} requires hyperparameter tuning for $\lambda$ and might not provide a good landscape for optimization.
 Moreover, we cannot obtain an unbiased gradient estimate of $\phi$ in the case of the parametric barycenter $\mu_\phi$.
-In greater detail, the Monte Carlo estimation for the absolute distance between two SW distances is biased.
-Finally, Equation~\eqref{eq:dual1} has a quadratic time complexity and space complexity in terms of the number of marginals i.e., $\mathcal{O}(K^2)$.
+In greater detail, the Monte Carlo estimation of the absolute distance between two SW distances is biased.
+Finally, Equation~\eqref{eq:dual1} has a quadratic time complexity and space complexity in terms of the number of marginals, i.e., $\mathcal{O}(K^2)$.